Matthew A. Mauro, MD

 President, Chapel Hill, NC

 Matthew A. Mauro, M.D., is president of the Radiological Society of North America (RSNA) Board of Directors.

 Dr. Mauro is president of University of North Carolina (UNC) Faculty Physicians and senior physician executive of UNC Health Care System Revenue Cycle.
-Dr. Mauro is the James H. Scatliff Distinguished Professor of Radiology, as well as a professor of surgery and interim chair of the Department of Surgery, at the UNC at Chapel Hill School of Medicine.
+He is the James H. Scatliff Distinguished Professor of Radiology, as well as a professor of surgery at the UNC School of Medicine in Chapel Hill.
 He has been a faculty member at UNC since 1982.